Fit and Well Logo

 The symptoms clear once wheat is eliminated from the diet.

-It differs from CD in many ways and there is no clear biommarker to identify it, the usual procedure is to follow a 6-week gluten-free diet with a follow up of symptoms and then a 2-week placebo/gluten challenge.
+It differs from CD in many ways and there is no clear biomarker to identify it, the usual procedure is to follow a 6-week gluten-free diet with a follow-up of symptoms and then a 2-week placebo/gluten challenge.

 NCGS and other gastrointestinal disorders